nmbr73/Shaderfuse/Shaders/Misc/IHeartFourier.md

+# IHeartFourier

+This Fuse is based on the Shadertoy '_[IHeartFourier](https://www.shadertoy.com/view/tltSWr)_' by [harry7557558](https://www.shadertoy.com/user/harry7557558).
+Conversion to DCTL and encapsulation into a fuse done by [JiPi](../../Site/Profiles/JiPi.md).
+See [Misc](README.md) for more fuses in this category.

 <!-- +++ DO NOT REMOVE THIS COMMENT +++ DO NOT ADD OR EDIT ANY TEXT BEFORE THIS LINE +++ IT WOULD BE A REALLY BAD IDEA +++ -->

 An interesting Fourier series of 18 points results in a curved line.
 Here a hurdle had to be overcome in the parameter transfer of arrays.
 I initially had a solution, but it only worked for one graphics system at a time.
 Nmbr73 had the solution here, simple but perfect.